kevin218/Eureka/docs/source/stages.rst

   **Figure 1:** An overview flowchart of the 6 stages of ``Eureka!``.

 A more detailed discussion of the steps taken in stages 3--6 are summarized below.
-Stages 1 and 2 are left out as they basically just offer a wrapper for the ``jwst`` pipeline which has already documented their `Stage 1 <https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_detector1.html>`_, `Stage 2 (spectroscopy) <https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_spec2.html>`_, amd `Stage 2 (photometry) <https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_image2.html>`_.
+Stages 1 and 2 are left out as they basically just offer a wrapper for the ``jwst`` pipeline which has already documented their `Stage 1 <https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_detector1.html>`_, `Stage 2 (spectroscopy) <https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_spec2.html>`_, and `Stage 2 (photometry) <https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_image2.html>`_.